symphonycms/jit_image_manipulation/README.markdown

 ### Trusted Sites

 In order pull images from external sources, you must set up a white-list of trusted sites.
-To do this, goto "System > Preferences" and add rules to the "JIT Image Manipulation" rules textarea.
-To match anything use a single asterisk (*).
+To do this, go to "System > Preferences" and add rules to the "JIT Image Manipulation" rules textarea.
+To match anything use a single asterisk (`*`).